viniciusban/viniciusban.github.io/resume.md

 - Scrum and XP from the trenches
 - Kanban & Scrum, making the most of both

-Author of a blog about Python during 10 years, but extinct now.

 Speaker and instructor in community events: National and local Python conferences.

 Open source contributions: